pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Navigate to [Your Event] :fontawesome-solid-arrow-right: "Orders".
 This page displays a list of all orders that have been placed in your shop.
 If orders have been placed and not yet received a payment (which is expected if they are paid via bank transfer), they will be displayed here with the yellow ":fontawesome-solid-money-bill: Pending" status tag.

-Click on the order code of one of the pending orders.
+Click the order code of one of the pending orders.
 This takes you to the "order details" page for that order.
 Check the transaction data of your bank account.
 If your bank account's transaction data has a record that matches the order in question, click the :btn-icon:fontawesome-solid-check:Mark as paid: button at the top of the order details page.